 Placement for On-the-job Experience

-2nd year participants will have an opportunity to work 20 hours per week in a job interest related to their Career Pathway.
+Second year participants will have an opportunity to work internship (20 hours per week) in a work envionment related to their interest and their Career Pathway.

 Assistance with job placement

-We will help you find a job.
+We will assist helping find employment.
 CT Staff assists with employment after sufficient training is completed.
 Assistance is also provided on site through the OCCC Career Services and OCCC employment.